 That was the most straightforward answer possible.
 In the article below, we’ll discuss every problem in detail.
 This includes identifying it, fixing it, and how much it costs to fix.
 Read on!

 Want to save money on gasoline? earn up to $0.25/gallon every time you fill up?
 GetUpside is a free-to-use cashback app for US gas stations.
 Use coupon code “THEDRIVERADVISER25” and earn an additional $0.25/gallon the first time!
 Click here to download the app for Android or iOS.

 1. Air Bag Failures

-A common concern while buying old Hondas is the airbag inflator rupture that plagued Honda vehicles between 2005 and 2015.
+A common concern while buying old Hondas is the airbag inflator rupture that plagued Honda vehicles between 2005 and 2015, despite their reputation for being affordable to maintain.
 The Accord hybrid is no exception.
 The 2005 to 2007 models are part of the Takata airbag recall.

 The airbag inflator runs the risk of rupturing in case of a collision or crash, and the sharp metal fragments expelled from it can cause serious injuries or death.
 The root of the problem is the inflator’s susceptibility to moisture intrusion, making it defective.

 The 2005 to 2007 models have two recalls regarding this problem.
 The first recall replaces the defective inflators free of cost.
 The second recall is due to incorrectly installed inflators, and in this recall, the dealers will replace the frontal airbag module assembly altogether if necessary.